-The Company's activities expose it to a variety of financial risks: credit risk, liquidity risk, and market risk (including foreign currency risk and equity price risk).
-Please see note 4 of the GPM Metals audited annual Consolidated Financial Statements.
+The Company's activities expose it to a variety of financial risks: credit risk, liquidity risk and market risk (including foreign currency risk and equity price risk).

 Risk management is carried out by the Company's management team with guidance from the Audit Committee under policies approved by the Board of Directors.
 The Board of Directors also provides regular guidance for overall risk management.